 The issue here is to adapt to rapid changes in wireless environments while ensuring a variety of QoS requirements across the end-to-end connection of the whole network.
-The rapid flow control
+The rapid flow control at the bridge based on information of data attributes and flow control over the entire network shall work together by a coordinator as shown in Figure 2.

-&lt;sup>6 Section 36.1.1 in Std.
+6 Section 36.1.1 in Std.
 802.1Q-2014 says "Operation of PFC is limited to a data center environment."